NHOrus/ponydownloader/README.md

 ```

 If any line is empty, program would use default, build-in parameters and writes them in config, when appropriate.
 Empty `key` would end up with no API key being used.

-May, if unlikely, suffer undefined behaviour if someone uploads new image so entire list of images gets bumped down one and same image appears as found twice.